Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Geometry, symmetries, and Dirac spinors on the Poincar e disk

 We first focus on the calculation of the DOS in two-dimensional space, $D=2$.
 After taking the trace of Eq. (\ref{greens_function}), we find a divergence which we treat by employing the dimensional regularization, with $\varepsilon=2-D$.
 Taking the limit $\delta\to0$ first, and then $D\to2$ (equivalently, $\varepsilon\to0$),

 We then obtain

-where $\psi(z)$ is the polygamma function, defined as $\psi(z)=d\ln\Gamma(z)/dz$.
+where $\psi(z)$ is the digamma function, defined as $\psi(z)=d\ln\Gamma(z)/dz$.
 The plot of the DOS in the two-dimensional space is shown in Fig.~\ref{fig:2D_rho(w,l)}.
 The flat space limit ($l\to\infty$) of the density of state function in two-dimensional space is given by

-which corresponds to the known form of the density of states for a four-component Dirac fermion in flat space with Fermi velocity set to unity.
+The normalization used here corresponds to a four-component Dirac fermion with Fermi velocity set to unity; a single irreducible two-component Dirac spinor contributes one half of this DOS.
 Importantly, in the zero-energy limit, $\omega\rightarrow 0$, the DOS is non-vanishing and it scales with the scalar curvature as $\rho(0,R)\sim|R|^{1/2}$, with the explicit form given by